JagadeeshwaranM/Data_Engineering_Simplified/01 - Data Engineering Basics/Bigdata - Hadoop/02 - Introduction to Hadoop.md

 **What is Hadoop?**

-      Hadoop is an open-source software framework written in Java for distributed storage and distributed processing of very large dataset on computer clusters built           from the commodity hardware.
+      Hadoop is an open-source software framework written in Java for distributed storage and distributed processing of very large dataset on group of machines.
       Its a framework to solve big data problems.

 **Hadoop Versions:**